All systems nominal

 Licence expires: 2027-06-01T00:00:00Z

-The recommended way to run Verity in production is via systemd:
+The recommended way to run Verity in production is via systemd.
+Create two unit files.

 sudo tee /etc/systemd/system/verity.service << 'EOF'